 Support and Self-Care for Yourself

 Your child with down syndrome doesn’t benefit from you running yourself ragged, even if it’s for them.
+Caring for a child with Down Syndrome takes a lot of energy.
 Find the support you need through support groups and other parents in the same situation.
 Being around others who understand is helpful.
 When you feel alone, your own anxiety increases and it’s difficult to help someone else.

 Self-care is important as well.
 You are always caring for others, but who’s taking care of you?
 Your family needs you healthy and not stressed out.